NetApp/harvest/docs/help/faq.md

 Harvest container images are published to both GitHub's image registry (ghcr.io) and Docker's image registry (hub.docker.com).
 By default, `ghcr.io` is used for pulling images.

-Please note that `cr.netapp.io` is no longer being maintained.
-If you have been using `cr.netapp.io` to pull Harvest images, we encourage you to switch to `ghcr.io` or Docker Hub as your container image registry.
+Please note that `cr.netapp.io` is no longer maintained.
+If you have been using `cr.netapp.io` to pull Harvest images, please switch to `ghcr.io` or Docker Hub as your container image registry.
 Starting in 2024, we will cease publishing Harvest container images to `cr.netapp.io`.

 ### How do I switch between image registries?